 The urge to anthologize seems to be one of those primordial drives, nestled in our genomes alongside the compulsions to eat heartily, imbibe lustily, and slaughter enemies willfully.
 Or at least that’s how the Greeks appear to have experienced it.
 More

 At first glance, it might seem odd that a public health journal would initiate a section about arts and humanities.
 Public health, after all, deals with populations; it eschews the individual except as it forms one of a group.
 The creative arts, however, deal almost exclusively with individuals.
-Literature, in particular, always has a protagonist, and the protagonist is never ‘alcoholics with pancreatitis,’ ‘female prisoners receiving hepatitis B vaccination,’ ‘South Asians with cardiovascular risk factors,’ ‘UK asylum seekers with infectious disease,’ or ‘teenaged asthmatic smokers.’
+Literature, in particular, always has a protagonist, and the protagonist is never “alcoholics with pancreatitis,” “female prisoners receiving hepatitis B vaccination,” “South Asians with cardiovascular risk factors,” “UK asylum seekers with infectious disease,” or “teenaged asthmatic smokers.”
 A protagonist is an individual.

 More

-Death is a given in medicine.
-That truism, though, doesn’t offer much comfort when it’s your patient who has died.
 I was in clinic the other day, showing the ropes to a fresh-faced medical student, when a nurse leaned toward me and whispered that L.W. had died over the holiday weekend.
+It was like a sucker-punch in the gut, the raw rope of grief lashing out unexpectedly.
+More